Quick Comparison

 Can I leave thermal curtains up all year?

-How do I clean clear vinyl that has become cloudy?
+How do I clean clear vinyl?

 Do dark curtains absorb more heat?